 1. Initiating the Appeal

-An individual wishing to appeal an adverse decision (Appellant) of ANCC’s Commission on Certification (COC) will submit a Notice of Appeal to the ANCC Director of Certification or Vice President of Certification and Measurement Services, within twenty (20) calendar days of receipt of the adverse decision.
+An individual wishing to appeal an adverse decision (Appellant) of ANCC’s Commission on Certification (COC) will submit a Notice of Appeal to the Assistant Director, Certification Services, within twenty (20) business days following the post-mark date on the letter’s envelop or the electronic delivery date stamp, is applicable, or whichever date is earlier.
 The Notice of Appeal will include:

 a.
 The grounds for appeal;

 b.
-The envelope from ANCC showing the postmark date of the adverse decision;
+The envelope or certified mail card from ANCC showing the postmark date or a copy of the electronic document with delivery date of the adverse decision;

 d.
 Mailing address and email address where Appellant can receive communication regarding the appeal.